Matt0x90/FocusGate/README.md

 ### Contact

 For privacy concerns or questions about FocusGate:
-- Open an issue on GitHub: [your-github-url-here]
+- Open an issue on GitHub
-- Email: [your-email-here]
+- Email: admin@zaelious.com

 ### Changes to This Policy